hamdi-trikii/hamdi-trikii/README.md

 ###

-<p align="left">Currently, my mind is dedicated to absorbing everything related to web development.
+<p align="left">Currently, my mind is dedicated to absorbing everything related to Machine Learning & Data Science.
 I am also passionate about exploring new technologies that I can leverage to solve real-life problems. 🔍💡</p>

 ###